Chime right in! (no registration req'd)-----

 finishing.com - Pine Beach, New Jersey

-Yes, I suppose that's true... oven cleaner in the eye could blind a person, but I do believe that just about any chemical that can strip paint could blind you if gotten in the eye... hence the common sense use of good eye protection (goggles [affiliate link to product info at Amazon]) when working with any caustic chemicals whether overhead or not...Joe Varga [returning]
+Yes, I suppose that's true... oven cleaner in the eye could blind a person, but I do believe that just about any chemical that can strip paint could blind you if gotten in the eye... hence the common sense use of good eye protection ( goggles [affiliate link to product info on Amazon]) when working with any caustic chemicals whether overhead or not...Joe Varga [returning]

 - Rochester, New York

-[affiliate link to product info at Amazon] and eye protection; NaOH burns the skin.
+[affiliate link to product info on Amazon] and eye protection; NaOH burns the skin.
 Applying thicker paste means less work cleaning in the details but this has to be balanced against the cost.
 At that time a 5 gal bucket was about $125.
 It was still a lot of nasty work but I could not have completed the project without this product.

 There were too many different shades of gray to leave the metal unpainted.
 I used some kind of white primer, I think it was a Zinsser oil base that cleaned up with water.
 The finish coat was a latex base with metallic powder mixed in.
 One room was done in bronze, the other with brass color.
 It was applied with a HVLP sprayer and I was very pleased with the result.I think the paint was called Chromatone from Cresent Bronze Powder Co. in Chicago and it was also expensive.
 Our building inspector commented that this was the only remaining original residential tin celling in town that he knew of.